South Korea Energy Information

 Crude Oil Production

 Korea depends on imports to meet its entire oil demand.
 Thanks to the increase in its refining capacities, Korea has been a net exporter of oil products since 1997.
-In 2020, net oil product exports stood at around 26 Mt (-7.9%) and net crude oil imports were 133 Mt (-8.5%).
+However, net oil product exports fell by 37% in 2021 to 13 Mt, a level similar to that of 2010.
+Net crude oil imports were 10% below their 2019 level, at 130 Mt.
+In April 2022, following a decision by IEA member countries, the country released 7.2 mbl of strategic crude oil reserves to cope with high oil prices.

 Interactive Chart South Korea Crude Oil Production